seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 I am son to the queen.

 **GUIDERIUS**
-I am sorry for ‘t; not seeming
+I am sorry for 't; not seeming
 So worthy as thy birth.

 **CLOTEN**